refractionPOINT/lce_doc/docs/operators.md

 event: DNS_REQUEST
 op: lookup
 path: event/DOMAIN_NAME
-resource: lcr://lookup/malwaredomains
+resource: hive://lookup/malwaredomains
 case sensitive: false
 ```

 This rule will get the `event/DOMAIN_NAME` of a `DNS_REQUEST` event and check if it's a member of the `lookup` named `malwaredomains`.
 If it is, then the rule is a match.

 The value is supplied via the `path` parameter and the lookup is defined in the `resource` parameter.
-Resources are of the form `lcr://RESOURCE_TYPE/RESOURCE_NAME`.
+Resources are of the form `lcr://RESOURCE_TYPE/RESOURCE_NAME` (for things like APIs, like `lcr://api/vt`) or `hive://lookup/my-lookup` (when referring to [lookup](lookup.md) lists).
 In order to access a lookup, your organization must be subscribed to it.

 Supports the [file name](#file-name) and [sub domain](#sub-domain) transforms.